gmc-code/PC-Python/docs/python_files/json_files.rst

 | json files are common when working with APIs and configuration files.
 | json stands for Java Script Object Notation but is independent of programming languages.

+| To minify json online see: https://onlinejsontools.com/minify-json
+| To produce pretty json see: https://onlinejsontools.com/prettify-json

 ----

 Structure